Beaches, biking, boating, camping, fishing - all you need to know to explore Oakville's Great Outdoors!

 The Wai Nui O Kanaka Outrigger Canoe Club is giving back to frontline workers by offering FREE Stand Up Paddleboarding lessons and equipment from Friday, July 3, 2020 onward!
 Register here

 for select 90-minute sessions Mondays and Wednesdays at 7:15 p.m. or Fridays at 2 p.m.

 Rent canoes, kayaks, stand up paddleboards and more at Europe Bound/Hikers Haven

 Beach-goers will enjoy two beaches at Coronation Park Beaches and Bronte Beach Park, all conveniently located with additional amenities close by.

-Coronation Park has a splash-pad (currently closed due to high lake levels), volleyball and a playground to keep you busy.
+Coronation Park has a splash-pad, volleyball and a playground to keep you busy.

 Located: 1426 Lakeshore Road West, between Third and Fourth Line.

 Bronte Beach Park is central to the shops and restaurants of beautiful Bronte Village.